godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 Draw the arc on the screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We now have a function that draws stuff on the screen:
+We now have a function that draws stuff on the screen;
-It is time to call it inside the _draw() function.
+it is time to call it inside the _draw() function:

 .. tabs::